 The Mixed Pathway comprises a variety of services for men and woman over the age of 22 including couples, but without dependent children.
 The Pathway provides short-term accommodation with appropriate support to help people move on and become more independent.

 - Reduce the number of people sleeping rough

 - Reduce the need for emergency accommodation

-- Increase the numbers of people moving successfully out of the pathway into sustainable living
+- Increase the numbers of people moving successfully out of the pathway and into sustainable living

-- Help people to gain the skills to keep their tenancies
+- Help people to develop the skills they need in order to keep their tenancies

 - Support people to build the confidence and resilience they need to get involved with education, training and employment opportunities.